-His other works include Changing Places (1975; winner of the Hawthornden Prize) and its sequel Small World (1984), both satirical "campus" novels, Nice Work (1988), Paradise News (1991), Therapy (1995), Home Truths (1999; originally written as a play published in 1998), and Thinks (2001); the play, The Writing Game (1990); and the critical works The Novelist at the Crossroads (1991), After Bakhtin (1990), and The Practice of Writing (1996).
+His other works include Changing Places (1975; winner of the Hawthornden Prize) and its sequel Small World (1984), both satirical ‘campus’ novels, Nice Work (1988), Paradise News (1991), Therapy (1995), Home Truths (1999; originally written as a play published in 1998), Thinks (2001), Author, Author: A Novel (2004), which focuses on periods in the life of the writer Henry James, and a biographical novel about H G Wells, A Man of Parts (2011).
+His plays include The Writing Game (1990), and his critical works include The Novelist at the Crossroads (1971), After Bakhtin (1990), and The Practice of Writing (1996).

 Lodge is also a successful screenwriter, having adapted both his own work and other writers' novels for television.
 Small World was adapted as a television serial in 1988, and Lodge adapted Nice Work as a four-part serial broadcast in 1989; the latter won the Royal Television Society Award (Best Drama Serial).
 He also adapted Charles Dickens's Martin Chuzzlewit as a six-part television serial, first screened in 1994.
-Lodge was made a CBE in 1998.

 Lodge was born in London.
 He taught at Birmingham University (1960–87).
 He was made a CBE in 1998.